Alternative Dispositions in New Jersey Drug Cases | Drug Crime Lawyer Hamilton, NJ

 Finally, if you have been charged with an indictable offense, regardless of whether that charge is drug-related, you may be eligible or may be required to participate in Drug Court.
 Drug Court is a term of “special probation” during which you would be required to participate in an inpatient or outpatient drug rehabilitation program, meet with the Drug Court team on a weekly basis and follow very strict rules during your Drug Court sentence.
 Failure to comply with the rules would result in your incarceration as a sanction for failing to comply, and termination from the program results in you defaulting to your “non-Drug Court” sentence, which often features substantial periods of prison or jail time and is almost universally harsher than your Drug Court sentence.

-Free Consultation with an Experienced Drug Charge Attorney in Hamilton, New Jersey
+Free Consultation with Experienced Drug Charge Attorneys in Hamilton, New Jersey

 Facing drug crime charges in Mercer County or Burlington County, NJ?
 You may be eligible for an alternative disposition such as drug court or Pre-Trial Intervention that would keep you out of jail.
-The Law Offices of Lauren E. Scardella can help you.
+Aydelotte & Scardella Law LLC can help you.
 Call (609) 587-1144 or email us.
 We have an office conveniently located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.